-SLA assumes interest only if it is possible to identify aspects and the angle generalizable, if not to all leave SLA assumes the are relatively stable and hence generalizable, if not to all learners, the are relatively stable and hence generalizable, if not to all learners, the are relatively stable and hence generalizable, if not to all learners, the are relatively stable and hence generalizable, if not to all learners, the are relatively stable and hence generalizable, if not to all learners, the are relatively stable and hence generalizable, if not to all learners, the are relatively stable and hence generalizable. least to large groups of learners.
-SLA stands in contrast to first language. least to large groups of the study of how learners learn an additional language acquisition.
-It is the study of how learners learn an additional language. after they have acquired their mother tongue.
-The study of language leave language began with the study of first language acquisition.
+SLA assumes interest only if it is possible to identify aspects that are relatively stable and hence generalizable, if not to all learners, then, at least to large groups of learners.
+SLA stands in contrast to first language acquisition.
+It is the study of how learners learn an additional language after they have acquired their mother tongue.
+The study of language learner language began with the study of first language acquisition.

-SLA is sometimes contrasted with second language learning or the assumption that these are different processes.
-The term acquising a use to refer to picking up a second language through exposure, where a the term learning is used to refer to the conscious study of a second language.
-In other occasion, it is still accepted that acquisition and tearning can be used interchangeably, irrespectively of whether conscious or subconscious processes are involved (Ellis, 1987:6).
+SLA is sometimes contrasted with second language learning on the assumption that these are different processes.
+The term acquisition is use to refer to picking up a second language through exposure, where as the term learning is used to refer to the conscious study of a second language.
+In other occasion, it is still accepted that acquisition and learning can be used interchangeably, irrespectively of whether conscious or subconscious processes are involved (Ellis, 1987:6).

-To sum up, the term SLA refers to the subconscious or conscious processes by which a language other than the mother tongue is learnt a a natural or a tutored setting.
+To sum up, the term SLA refers to the subconscious or conscious processes by which a language other than the mother tongue is learnt in a natural or a tutored setting.
 It covers the development of phonology, lexis, grammar, and pragmatic knowledge, but has been largely confined to morph syntax.
 The process manifests both variable and invariable features.
 The study of SLA is directed at accounting for the learner's competence, but in order to do so have set out to investigate empirically how a learner performs when he or she uses a second language.